jrs21/Analytics_Projects/README.md

-# Analytics_Projects
+## Data Analytics Portfolio
-Projects  which showcase my analytical ability both in a technical and visual sense
+Projects  which showcase my analytical ability with various datasets both in a technical and visual sense across different industries